 Check your appliances

 If you are shutting off the heat in the cabin for the winter, you will want to drain any appliance that uses water.
+You’ll also want to double-check appliances such as gas water heaters, washers and plumbing fixtures.
 Check the owner’s manual for specific guidelines.

 Many electrical appliances use energy when they are plugged in—even when they are not in use.
 Conserve energy, prevent fires, and protect appliances and electronics by unplugging them when they are not in use.